mohit-sharma-87/starter-azure-function-mongodb/README.md

 ![create vm with linux](https://mongodb-devhub-cms.s3.us-west-1.amazonaws.com/cloud_deply_3_c60bba1b7c.png)

-After few minutes you would notice the VM we just create under `Function App`, now we can deploy our app onto it.
+After a few minutes, you would notice the VM we just created under `Function App`, now we can deploy our app onto it.

 ![vm deploy](https://mongodb-devhub-cms.s3.us-west-1.amazonaws.com/cloud_deploy_4_9a01d01ac1.png)